How to Make A Chocolate Truffle Christmas Tree

-This Christmas, why not try something a little different in the kitchen?
-Instead of (or in addition to) your usual cut-out sugar cookies, why not make a festive chocolate truffle tree?
+This holiday season, why not try something a little different in the kitchen?
+Instead of (or in addition to) your usual cut-out sugar cookies, why not try this festive Christmas truffle recipe?

-Making a chocolate truffle tree is a fun project and makes a great centerpiece for your Christmas table or buffet.
+Take it a step further and create a festive chocolate truffle Christmas tree!
+This is a fun and decadent project that tastes amazing and makes a great centerpiece for your holiday party Christmas table!

 A chocolate truffle Christmas Tree